LangGraph — Build Stateful AI Agents as Graphs

 Frequently Asked Questions

-Every node execution is traced to LangSmith when a LANGCHAIN_API_KEY is set.
+Every node execution is automatically traced to LangSmith when a LANGCHAIN_API_KEY is set.
 You get token usage, latency per node, tool call traces, and a timeline view.
 LangSmith has a free tier for small projects.

 Citations (3)